-Imidacloprid use on outdoor ornamental plants and turf becomes illegal in New York under the Birds and Bees Protection Act (S.1856-A/A.7640).
+Imidacloprid use on outdoor ornamental plants and turf becomes illegal in New York.
+This follows the Birds and Bees Protection Act (S.1856-A/A.7640).
 Licensed applicators who continue without a DEC emergency order face license action.

 The Short Version